MushroomRL/mushroom-rl/examples/data/README.md

 `get_data_dir(__file__)` from `mushroom_rl.utils`, which locates it from the script's own position, so they work from any working directory.

 Only inputs belong here.
-Anything a run produces goes to `../logs/`.
+Anything a run produces goes to the `experiment/logs/` folder.